zhengying-liu/autocv2-at-ecml2019/index.md

 * ...

 # Call for Abstracts
-Challenge winners are invited to submit a 2-page extended abstract describing their approach used in AutoCV2 Challenge.
+Challenge winners/top-rankers are invited to submit a 2-page extended abstract describing their approach used in AutoCV2 Challenge.

 Papers must be written in English and formatted according to the Springer LNCS